The Savant Class

 Tactician

-All successful monarchs, conquerors, and revolutions have a master Tactician who is responsible for their success.
-These leaders are always one step ahead of their foes and a plan for every eventuality.
-They know maneuvers that lead to victory, and those that end in ruin.
-Alone, a Tactician is no threat, but with powerful allies, they become a formidable fighting force.
+Every successful monarch, conqueror, and revolutionary has a master Tactician responsible for their victory.
+These shrewd leaders remain always one step ahead of foes and have a plan for every outcome.
+Alone, a Tactician is not a threat, but with powerful allies, they become a formidable fighting force.

 Student of War